wistia/wistia-open-docs/_posts/embed-options.md

 Set the volume of the video.
 Expects an integer value between 0 and 1.
 This is equivalent to running `video.volume(v)` immediately after initialization.

+To mute the video on load, set this option to 0.

 ### volumeControl

 When set to true, a volume control is available over the video.